Caio99-git/IBM-Machine-Learning-with-Python/README.md

 ## 🔍 Key Tasks

 ### 📊 Data Exploration & Cleaning
-- Performed exploratory data analysis (EDA)
+- Performed exploratory data analysis (EDA) to understand patterns in the data
-- Handled missing values
+- Handled missing values, outliers, and applied transformations where necessary
 - Engineered relevant features to improve model performance

 ### 🏗️ Model Building
-- Created a machine learning pipeline
+- Created a machine learning pipeline to streamline the model building process
-- Model selection and training
+- Model selection and training on various algorithms
-- Applied hyperparameter tuning to optimize performance
+- Applied hyperparameter tuning to find the best-performing model

 ### ✅ Evaluation
-- Assessed model performance using classification metrics
+- Assessed model performance using classification metrics such as accuracy, precision, recall, and F1-score
-- Visualized results to interpret the model's predictions
+- Visualized results with plots to interpret the model's predictions and performance

 ---